respondiv/Set-up-Linux-Server-with-easy-engine/6-Add-Edit-Users.md

 `sudo nano /etc/ssh/sshd_config`

-######  Find the following and add / change the information where applicable.
-Do not forget to change the SSH port for Security.
+Find the following and add / change the information where applicable.

+###### Change the SSH port for Security.

 ```
 # change SSH port from 22, for security